pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 2. <ins>Set options in application</ins>

-- enter save path for the MP3 and PDF file
+- Enter save path for the MP3 and PDF file
-- enter url to extend the url list
+- Enter url to extend the url list

 3. <ins>Output</ins>

-- only show new entries
+- Only show new entries
-- nice formatting inside PDF file e.g. by inserting images or bulleted lists
+- Improved formatting inside pdf file e.g. by inserting images or bulleted lists

 4. <ins>Design features</ins>

-- some more design features like web interface would be great
+- Including some more design features like web interface would be great
 - Implement main menu to start with
-- use python package to make parts looking better
+- Use Python package to make parts better looking

 ***

-### 8. Reference
+### 9. Summary

 - coming soon